YashPotdar/facebook-redesign/_site/index.md

 * **Pain Point**: Facebook's excess of features feels overwhelming.
 If Facebook was not already a part of their lives, it would be very challenging to convince them to use it and overcome the learning curve.

 # User Personas
 From the data acquired during our user research, we created three user personas that captured the user groups we interviewed.
-We identified their backgrounds, pain points, and objectives.
+We identified their backgrounds, pain points, and core needs.

 <div style="max-width: 100%; height: auto; overflow: hidden; text-align: center;">